 PLAY printable games: The Silent E Freebie Set includes one of each type of resource from several different sets, all about Silent e.
 You get the Silent e information from the Phonics Fun Folders set, a game board from the Phonics Patterns Game Board Set, a page from the Spot and Dot Phonics Patterns set, and a Soccer Sort Game.
 (Soccer Sort Games are sold separately at the Super Tutor Tools store at Teachers Pay Teachers).
 The Bee Hive Silent e game is also available at the Super Tutor Tools store.

-In some words, Defender D can stop silent e from making the vowel long. (like in a “badge” and “bridge”) WATCH -dge strategy from Sue’s Strategies.
-The letter c makes the soft /s/ sound in the word families -ace and -ice, and the letter g makes that soft /j/ sound in Defender D words, so this is a good time to introduce hard or soft c and g.
+In some words, Defender D can stop silent e from making the vowel long. (like in a “badge” and “bridge”) You will see the letter g before e will often soft /j/ be in these words.
+WATCH -dge strategy from Sue’s Strategies.
+The letter c makes the soft /s/ sound in the word families -ace and -ice.
+This is a good time to introduce hard or soft c and g.
+The letter s makes the sound of /s/ in some words with Silent e: base, case, vase, vise, and dose.
+In other words with Silent e, the letter s makes the sound of /z/: phase, phrase, hose, nose, pose, rose, chose, those, cheese, these, rise, wise, use, and fuse.
+Learn more about the sounds of s.

 Some love gloves: some words with the letter o that you might expect to have a long vowel sound do not.
 Instead, they make the sound of “uh” because of schwa.
-A few more silent e exception words are have and give, which make the short sound.
+A few more silent e exception words that make the short sound are: have, give, and gone.